Natural language represented policy

 This is a pretty simple one: if you can’t show your work, you are in a situation of trust with no way to verify.
 Writing code to enforce policy (Snowflake, Databricks, etc.) or building complex policies in Ranger does show your work to a certain extent - but not enough for outsiders to easily understand the policy goals and verify their accuracy, and certainly not to the non-engineering teams that care that policy enforcement is done correctly.

-Lastly, and as covered in the Scalability theme, with Immuta you are able to build far fewer policies, we are talking upwards of 75x fewer policies, which provides an enormous amount of understandability with it.
+Lastly, and as covered in the scalability principle, with Immuta you are able to build far fewer policies, upwards of 75x fewer policies, which provides an enormous amount of understandability with it.

-Certainly this does not mean you have to build every policy through our UI - Data Engineers can build automation through our API (covered in the next theme), if desired, and those policies are presented in a human readable form to the non-engineering teams that need to understand how policy is being enforced.
+Certainly this does not mean you have to build every policy through our UI - data engineers can build automation through the Immuta API, if desired, and those policies are presented in a human readable form to the non-engineering teams that need to understand how policy is being enforced.